 Modern Languages and Linguistics department are what I teach at FSU.
 I teach two courses ARA 1121 and ARA 2220.
 This is my second semester teaching at this department.
 Some classes I teach are: ARA 1121 Elementary Arabic II – this class introduces extended vocabulary and grammar, and basic conversation is emphasized.
 Students start conversing in spoken Arabic as well as reading and writing in Modern Standard Arabic.
 This course also develops the students’ knowledge of Arab culture.
 ARA 2220 Intermediate Arabic solidifies knowledge of basic grammar and expands the students’ vocabulary.
 It emphasizes reading and writing in formal Arabic, as well as listening and speaking in colloquial Arabic.
 Students participate in cultural activities, write compositions, and give oral presentations in class.
 It may not be taken concurrently with ARA 1120 and/or 1121.

-I have taught before at FSU’s College of Education.
-I taught EDF 1005-004, Introduction to Education.”
+I have taught before at FSU’s College of Education, EDF 1005-004, Introduction to Education.”

 Why did you choose to teach in the USA?
 Why did you choose FSU over other schools?

 “I chose FSU over other schools because it has a great reputation.
-I like my major and what they offer. (the classes?
-What specifically about the major?), The College of Education offers a foreign and second language education major for Ph.D. students.
-Finally, I like how people in Florida are so friendly and I feel like I am home.”
+I like my major and what they offer.
+The College of Education offers a Foreign and Second Language Education major for Ph.D. students.
+Finally, I like how people in Florida are so friendly and I feel at home.”

 What assumptions or expectations did you have before you came to the USA?